 Custom blur uses a paintbrush to add blur to specific parts of a photo.
 It gives you a lot of flexibility and control over the blurred areas but doesn’t provide the same gradual effect as radial blur for example.

-I chose custom blur for the above photo because I wanted to focus only on the couple and hide all the other areas, especially the large kitchen area behind.
+In the above photo, custom blur was added to focus only on the couple and hide all the other areas, especially the large kitchen area behind.

 Click custom blur, this will add blur to your entire photo.